 Svchost.exe is a process that hosts Windows services to perform various functions.
-There can be multiple instances of svchost.exe running on your computer, with each instance containing different services.
-Using Task Manager, you can view the list of Services running under a particular svchost.exe process.
+There can be multiple instances of svchost.exe (host process for Windows services) running on your computer, with each instance containing different services.
+Especially on Windows 10 v1709 and Windows 11, you might see 50+ Svchost.exe processes.

-View the Services Running Under Svchost.exe
+List Services Running Under Each Svchost.exe

-Open Task Manager by right-clicking the taskbar and then clicking Task Manager.
+- Open Task Manager by right-clicking the taskbar and then clicking Task Manager.

-This highlights services which are hosted by the
+This highlights services that are hosted by the

 Alternately, you can find the list of Services hosted by each svchost.exe process by running the